 SRPC has provided planning services under contract to the Town of Northwood since September 2014.
 Our regional economic development planner, James Burdin, assumed the duties of town planner in March 2017, shortly after joining SRPC.
 In the role of contract town planner, James reviews site plan evaluations and makes recommendations to the planning board.
 He also assists with other activities, including updating the Northwood Master Plan.

-SRPC will soon begin assisting Barrington on an update to its community facilities and utilities chapter of the town’s master plan.
-The chapter will review current conditions and future needs of the town’s public safety infrastructure, schools, public library, recreation, town hall, community services, stormwater management, and utilities.
-It will include strategies and recommendations to help the town maintain and improve its key infrastructure and resources.
+SRPC is in process with assisting Barrington on an update to its community facilities and utilities chapter of the town’s master plan.
+The chapter reviews current conditions and future needs of the town’s public safety infrastructure, schools, public library, recreation, town hall, community services, stormwater management, and utilities.
+It includes strategies and recommendations to help the town maintain and improve its key infrastructure and resources.

-The process will began with the formation of a steering committee in fall 2018.
-The steering committee will oversee the work and ensure ample opportunity for public participation.
-The steering committee will have seven members, including one member from the Planning Board, and will work closely with the land use department and SRPC staffers throughout the chapter’s development.
+The process began with the formation of a steering committee in fall 2018.
+The steering committee oversees the work and ensures ample opportunity for public participation.
+The steering committee has four members and works closely with the land use department and SRPC staffers as the chapter is being developed.

 The master plan is designed to help the community meet change responsibly and guide its growth in an orderly manner.
 It specifies, as clearly and practically as possible, the best and most appropriate future development to aid the Planning Board in designing ordinances and to guide the board in the performance of its other duties.
 Barrington began the comprehensive update of its master plan in 2016 and has updated chapters on existing land, demographics and housing, vision and community character, and economic development (see below).